filecoin-project/venus/README.md

 go-filecoin client propose-storage-deal <miner address> <data CID> <duration> --price=2
 # Check the status:
 go-filecoin client query-storage-deal <id returned above>
+# If you want to retreive the piece immediately you can bypass the retrieval market.
+# Note that this is kind of cheatsy but what works at the moment.
+go-filecoin client cat <data CID>

+# TDOO Retrieval Miner
+# If you want to fetch the piece from the miner's sealed sector,
-# Wait for the deal to be Sealed, once it is, retrieve the piece
+# wait for the deal to be Sealed per query-storage-deal status above, and
-# Note: might want to configure setting so that this happens quickly (TODO include this config option above)
-go-filecoin client cat <data CID>  # Note: this command likely replaced soon by retrieval-client command.
+# then use the retrieval miner.
+Warning: this requires the sector be unsealed,
+# which takes minutes to run:
+# go-filecoin retrieval-client retrieve-piece ... (exact command line TBD)
 ```

 ## Contribute